Instantly Check CPU and GPU Bottleneck in Your PC

 When you should upgrade: if frame rate consistency matters to you, if you are building a system from scratch and can choose components before buying, or if you notice that one hardware component consistently hits 99 percent while the other sits below 60 percent, that is the right time to act.

-Common Bottleneck Scenarios
+Common CPU and GPU Bottleneck Scenarios

-High CPU usage plus low GPU usage: Your processor is the limiting factor.
+Your processor is the limiting factor.
 The GPU is idle because it finishes its frames faster than the CPU can send new work.
 Common causes include playing at 1080p with a fast GPU, using an older quad-core processor with a modern graphics card, or running games with heavy CPU simulation like city builders or strategy games.

-Low CPU usage plus high GPU usage: Your graphics card is doing all the heavy lifting.
+Your graphics card is doing all the heavy lifting.
 This is actually the ideal scenario for high-resolution gaming.
 The CPU has headroom, the GPU is being used efficiently.
 If frame rates are too low, upgrading the GPU is the correct move.

-Both components at 100%: This is the perfect balance.
+This is the perfect balance.
 Both components are fully utilized simultaneously.
 You are getting maximum performance from both pieces of hardware.
 If you want more performance from here, you need to upgrade both or change your settings.

-Both components at low utilization: Neither component is working hard, yet performance is poor.
+Neither component is working hard, yet performance is poor.
 This almost always points to a software-side issue: a poorly optimized game, driver problems, a frame rate cap active in settings, V-Sync limiting output, or a system bottleneck elsewhere such as storage or RAM.
 Check your game settings and drivers before assuming a hardware problem.

 How to Fix a PC Bottleneck